 Along with the description, you also have to use them in your app’s title very carefully to ensure it is related to users’ searches.
 Before you publish your app, it is also crucial to check your app store’s rules and guidelines to avoid any surprises later on.

 For example, Apple wants you to avoid any special characters – such as @, $, or # – in keywords unless they are a part of your brand identity.
-So, pay special attention as not adhering to these rules may lead your app to be rejected by app stores.
+So, pay special attention, as not adhering to these rules may lead your app to be rejected by app stores.

-3. Choose the Right App Name
+3. Choose the Right Name for Your App

 This is the first and most important thing your users will remember about your mobile app or game.
 So, make sure you nail its creation with the right math.